Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Appendix

-The theoretical constructs around the gendered division of labor that informed our analysis assume heteronormative household structures.
+The theoretical constructs around the gendered division of labor that informed our analysis assume heteronormative household structures and a binary classification of gender.
 Time use studies show that gender disparities in household tasks are less pronounced in gay and lesbian couples.
 Straight women spend more time on cleaning and maintenance than lesbian women, though both spend more time than gay men.
 Less than 3\% of HRI studies published between 2006–2022 report on family configurations~\cite{seaborn2023not}.
 There is a clear need to understand how diverse family structures shape domestic labor.
-Our use of a binary gender classification also reflects a broader issue in AI and HCI, where queer experiences are marginalized through classification~\cite{queerinai2023queer}, as discussed in the Appendix.
-The distribution of participants in other demographic categories, including race, limited our ability to conduct intersectional analyses that address overlapping forms of oppression shaped by multiple aspects of identity~\cite{costanza2020design,mccullough2024}.
-This is important for studies of household robots, as women of color make up much of the housekeeping workforce and shouldering a double burden when these tasks are done as wage labor~\cite{banerjeedomestic}.
-The number of high-income participants is also insufficient.
-Additionally, we acknowledge that our data is drawn from the U.S. population and is not generalizable to other cultural contexts.

-Finally, this work is an exploratory study, engaging in open-science using three existing datasets.
-Ideally, the same participants would report both time use and automation preferences, allowing deeper insight into how time use and emotional experiences relate to automation desires.
+Further, given B1K, ATUS, and ATUS-WB were collected from different samples (and in different years), our results reflect activity-level associations rather than individual-level relationships.
+Thus, a unified survey and a study of individual-level relationships are important future work.
+Further, in future work, we plan to further explore the trends identified in our results and discussion by conducting more targeted analyses.